trimble-oss/devguide/content/code-style/code-style-html.md

 ## Implementing the Standard

-Many IDE's provide formatting, linting and hinting support for HTML.

 We recommend using [HTMLHint](https://htmlhint.com).
+You can install this as [a plugin for your IDE](https://htmlhint.com/docs/user-guide/integrations/editor) or [for the command-line:](https://htmlhint.com/docs/user-guide/getting-started)

 Example `.htmlhintrc`:

 ```json
 {